 CT scan/MRI of the patient’s breastbone deformity is provided by the surgeon to BellaSeno.
 A 3D-model of the breastbone/chest deformation will be generated from the 2-dimensional scan CT/MRI images.

-The quality team performs the preliminary relevant quality checks on each approved Senella Pectus Scaffold which include, but not limited to dimensions and mechanical properties.
+The quality team performs the preliminary relevant quality checks on each approved PCL Pectus Scaffold which include, but not limited to dimensions and mechanical properties.

-The Senella Pectus patient-specific Scaffold for implantation is sent to BellaSeno qualified subcontractors for validated/automated oxygen plasma cleaning and validated sterilization within validated double blister packaging with humidity and sterility preserving seals.
+The PCL Pectus Scaffold patient-specific scaffold for implantation is sent to BellaSeno qualified subcontractors for validated/automated oxygen plasma cleaning and validated sterilization within validated double blister packaging with humidity and sterility preserving seals.
 This is a standard process used in medical device industry.
 Plasma cleaning process is performed in an ISO Class 8 cleanroom by trained personnel based on a validated process.
 Packaging process is performed in an ISO Class 7 cleanroom by trained personnel based on validated process.

-The quality team performs the final relevant quality checks and approved Senella Pectus Scaffold is then shipped to the surgeon.
+The quality team performs the final relevant quality checks and approved PCL Pectus Scaffold is then shipped to the surgeon.